mshdabiola/Kltemplate/README.md

 ## 🚦 Performance

-Kmtemplate is optimized for speed, responsiveness, and efficiency across all supported platforms.
+sample is optimized for speed, responsiveness, and efficiency across all supported platforms.
 The project integrates several tools and strategies to monitor and improve performance:

 ### Benchmarks